 Cusco’s airport is also located near the city center.
 Again, upon arrival you will be approached by several taxi drivers in marked and unmarked cars.
 I used an unmarked car and was quoted US$10.
 I didn’t know what the price was and thought it was fair, but don’t trust this price.
 Like the bus terminal, cab ride should only cost S/10 to and from the city center.

 I’ve stayed in three hotels in Cusco and an Airbnb.
-The Airbnb didn’t work out too well – it was full of mold, so I moved to a budget hotel called Hospedaje Pumacurco.
+The Airbnb didn’t work out too well (it was full of mold), so I moved to a budget hotel called Hospedaje Pumacurco.
 It’s hidden in an alley near a few hostels and run by a very sweet old lady who makes guests feel at home.
 Rooms are small and spartan but include a toilet and shower.
-I paid an extremely cheap S/25 for a single.
+I paid an extremely cheap S/25 for a single (as of July 2014).
 The location is excellent.
 It’s best to call ahead of time to ask for availability.
 The number is +51 84 243347.
 She speaks very little English but enough to communicate a booking.

 On my very first trip to the city in 2009, I stayed at Hotel de la Villa Hermoza.
 It’s a budget hotel that worked out well.
 It was clean and the room was pretty big.